benjaminRomano/gdocs-md-cli/README.md

 compressed images.
 The following CLI tool addresses these issues by:

 - Converting invalid header links to valid Markdown anchor links
-- Replacing compressed, embedded base64 images with the original images
+- Replacing compressed, embedded base64 images with the original images, either using Google's content URIs or downloading them to a local directory

 ## Prerequisites